 Geographic Atrophy (GA)

-GA is an advanced form of age-related macular degeneration (AMD) that leads to progressive and irreversible vision loss.
-There are no approved therapies for GA, which impacts ~5 million people worldwide.Learn more »
+GA is an advanced form of age-related macular degeneration (AMD) that leads to progressive and irreversible vision loss, which impacts ~five million people worldwide.Learn more »

 Amyotrophic Lateral Sclerosis (ALS)